gverta/greenpeace_blog_ptbr_crawler/README.md

 This spider crawls the blog and returns the posts released officialy by the Greenpeace team.

-The solution is Dokerized and can be run by building the container immage in a linux terminal, from the Dockerfile, with:
+The solution is Containerized and can be run by building the container image in a linux terminal, from the Dockerfile, with:

 ```shell
 docker build -t gp_scraper:1.0 ./